 Even if you do work with just one or two clients, you still need to devise a plan so you and your team can handle all future interactions.

 Any solid system can guarantee improved communication, fewer mistakes and delays, and better insights.
-These aspects though are harder to manage if you’re using only email or basic spreadsheets.
-For instance, you might want the software to have a timesheet module or to remind your client when a payment is due or send your client a notification when the status of a project has changed.
+However, these aspects are harder to manage if you’re using only email or basic spreadsheets.
+For instance, you might want the software to have a timesheet module to remind your client when a payment is due or send your client a notification when the status of a project has changed.
 In this case, an invoice management tool is good to have because you can manage your clients and payments with ease.

-In the absence of it create your own client management system following the next 3 steps:
+In the absence of it, create your own client management system following the next three steps:

 1. Outline the client management process

 As I’ve already emphasized, the first step of any client management system is to understand the client’s requirements.
 What are they looking to get at the end of the collaboration?
 What about their goals?
 And how do they expect to work with you?
-Consider what their demands will be from your first meeting throughout the project’s development until the project is over.
+Consider what their demands will be from your first meeting throughout the project’s development until it is over.

-To document this, create a task list to roughly outline the entire client management process in stages.
+To document this, create a task list to outline the entire client management process in stages roughly.
 Here’s an example of a simple to-do list you can put together to cover each step of this process for a web design project: